License GuideSOC 17-2151

 Read more

-Practicing mechanical engineering without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-States impose additional penalties for repeat offenses, which may include brief jail sentences.
-The specific consequences vary by state and circumstances of the violation.
+Unlicensed mechanical engineering practice violates state law across the country.
+Violators face civil fines and must return any money earned from unlicensed work.
+Repeat offenses can result in criminal charges in certain states, potentially including jail time.
+The specific penalties vary by state and circumstance.

 Career Outlook